-CHD 100.
-INTRODUCTION TO EARLY CARE & EDUCATION OF CHILDREN.
-3 hrs.
-PREREOUISITE: Eligible for ENG 101.
+CHD 100 : INTRODUCTION TO EARLY CARE & EDUCATION OF CHILDREN

 This course introduces the child education and care profession.
 It is designed to increase understanding of the basic concepts of child development and the developmental characteristics of children from birth through age 8/9 years, including infant and toddler and pre-school years.
 This course is the foundation for planning appropriate activities for children and establishing appropriate expectations of young children.
 This class also offers an opportunity to study the developmental domains (social, emotional, cognitive/language and physical).
 Course includes observation of the young child in early childhood settings.